isc-projects/stork/doc/user/install.rst

 There are two ways to install the packaged Stork agent on a monitored machine.
 The first method is to use the Cloudsmith repository, as with the Stork server installation.
-The second method, supported since Stork 0.15.0, is to use an installation script provided by the Stork server, which downloads the agent packages embedded in the server package.
+The second method is to use an installation script provided by the Stork server, which downloads the agent packages embedded in the server package.
 The preferred installation method depends on